 According to Essie, the best way to get a look as perfect as this is to use one layer of your base coat, two layers of colour, and then an added layer of top coat over the top, perhaps with a second to really make it last.
 Just make sure you don’t plan on doing anything for a few hours.
 It takes longer for your manicure to dry than you thought!

-Who said your cat couldn’t be a unicorn too?
-We love this yellow cat nail art look, one that’s been made all the more magical with the addition of that one white horn.
+Who said your cat couldn’t be a mermaid too?
+We love this cat nail art look, one that’s been made all the more magical with the addition of that fishy tail.
 You can just use regular cats if you like.
-You don’t need to go on the hunt for unicorn-cats, or uni-cats!
+You don’t need to go on the hunt for cat mermaids, or purrmaids!

 Another roughly-sketched design, it doesn’t matter if you go a little wrong because it’s meant to look as if it’s been drawn on.
 Go outside the lines, make the edges rougher than you usually would, go a little nuts and be more playful.
 Your cat wouldn’t be so careful …